ankaAR/bestiario5e/_creatures/choldrith.md

 ***Dagger.*** Melee or Ranged Weapon Attack: +5 al ataque, alcance 5 ft. or range 20/60 pies, un objetivo.
 Impacto: 5 (1d4+3) puntos de daño perforante plus 10 (3d6) poison damage.

 ***Web (Recarga 5-6).*** Ranged Weapon Attack: +5 to hit, range 30/60 ft., one Large or smaller creature.
 Hit: The target is restrained by webbing.
 As an action, the restrained target can make a DC 11 Strength check, bursting the webbing on a success.
-The webbing can also be attacked and destroyed (AC 10; 5 hit points; vulnerability to fire damage; immunity to bludgeoning, poison, and psychic damage).
+The webbing can also be attacked and destroyed (AC 10; 5 hit points; vulnerability to fire damage; immunity to bludgeoning, veneno, and psychic damage).